 Developing Arequipa's SUMP constituted an essential step toward improving mobility in the metropolitan region.
-This process included fundraising activities to achieve implementation and cooperation efforts between the municipality with various institutions to develop and implement sustainable urban mobility measures with a comprehensive vision.
+This process included fundraising activities to achieve implementation and cooperation efforts between the municipality and various institutions to develop and implement sustainable urban mobility measures with a comprehensive vision.

 In this context, the National Government and the Provincial Municipality of Arequipa have entered into technical cooperation agreements to enhance mass public transport and sustainable urban mobility in an integral and consensual manner.
 Agreements exist between the Ministry of Transport and Communications (MTC), the Agence Française de Développement (AFD) and CODATU, with the Provincial Municipality of Arequipa (MPA, its acronym in Spanish) as a primary beneficiary of the project.
-Another agreement is between the MTC and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) to implement the project 'Sustainable Urban Transport in selected cities in the north and south of Peru' (DKTI).
+Another agreement is between the MTC and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) to implement the project 'Sustainable Urban Transport in Selected Cities in the North and South of Peru' (DKTI).
 The third agreement is between the MPA and the MTC to finance Arequipa's Integral Transport System (SIT) project.

 AFD has been working with the MPA since 2016 on urban mobility within the framework of the AFD-MTC-MPA Cooperation Agreement.
-In recent years, AFD worked with the MPA on direct cooperation and joint work projects, including the development of Arequipa's Sustainable Urban Mobility Plan - SUMP (2020-2022).
-Arequipa did not have a SUMP or a comprehensive policy strategy on urban mobility for the metropolitan area, making it challenging to implement actions with a shared vision.
+In recent years, AFD has worked with the MPA on direct cooperation and joint work projects, including developing Arequipa's Sustainable Urban Mobility Plan - SUMP (2020-2022).
+Arequipa did not have a SUMP or a comprehensive policy strategy on urban mobility for the metropolitan area, making implementing actions with a shared vision challenging.